 Do you – like me – maybe need to just keep fear and anxiety and all the big emotions at bay until morning when life always seems to look better?

 You got this.

 Go back to your training.
 Think about what you’ve been coached to do.
 Persevere.
 Keep working on ball handling and jump shots.
 Listen to your gut.
 Find resources and brainstorm solutions.
 Tell people what you need, pass the ball as you surround yourself with encouragement.
 Seek inspiration.
 Invite the Creator’s voice into your life.
 Take time to think and process.
+Do something relaxing.
 Practice faith and take baby steps.

 You got this, friend.